demetriusvharvey/API-express-mongodb/README.md

 For Delete requests you must use an ID on the end of the root directory.

 # Post
 For Post requests you use the root directory and add your key value pairs at the end.
-The key value pairs should be written out as <key>=<value>
+The key value pairs should be written out as key=value

 # Contributing